bearing/CCI2_Maintenance/vacuum/pump_down_procedure.md

 ## Procedure

+### Part 1: Setup and Line Evacuation

+The first part of the procedure is concerned with setting up the turbopump and verifying that suitable levels of vacuum can be attained with the equipment.
+**The cryostat is to remained sealed for this procedure**.
+Only continue on to the pumping down of the cryostat once you are convinced that the vacuum pulled on the hose by the turbopump is of a satisfactory level (< 1e-7 mbar) and stable (i.e. is not perturbed if the hose or Y-adapter is lightly jostled).

  1. **Ensure that there is no bias applied to the detector**.
     If the detector is currently biased, follow the ramp-down procedure before continuing.